-Google Analytics which is a program that helps us measure site usage details including the examples above.
+We use Google Analytics, which is a program that helps us measure site usage details including the examples above.

 We regularly test new designs or site features on our site.
 We do this by showing slightly different versions of our website to different people and anonymously monitoring how visitors respond to these different versions.
 Ultimately this helps us to offer you a better website.

-You can switch cookies off by adjusting your internet browser settings to stop it accepting cookies.
-There are many different browsers and versions.
-Some of the most common browsers and versions and listed below.
-Click the name of your preferred browser below to learn how to disable and manage cookies.
-If you version of browser is not listed, please visit your preferred search engine.
+You can switch cookies off by adjusting your internet browser settings to stop accepting cookies.
+There are many different browsers and versions, some of which are listed below.
+Simply click on the relevant browser link to learn how to disable and manage cookies.
+If your browser is not listed, you can visit the preferred search engine.